Vinyl composition tile: PVC tiles

 The tiles are made of a composite of PVC and fibre, producing a thin and fairly hard tile.

 PVC tiles are prone to some issues.
 The glues used on self-adhesive tiles sometimes give way, causing edges to lift and get broken by foot traffic.
 The surface wears, in time causing difficulty in cleaning, then loss of the coloured pattern layer.
 Finally, a very smooth sub-floor is required to lay them on, otherwise they gradually become cut by the foot pressure above and the shallow edges below.

 The main advantages of PVC tiles are low cost, ease of replacing individual tiles, and the fact that the tiles can be laid with only brief periods available.
 In fact, a DIYer with assorted ten-minute slots in otherwise busy days would have enough time to get a floor laid gradually, and thus could avoid professional installation costs.

 Concerns

 Durability

 When compared to more traditional flooring materials, such as tile and stone or wood, Luxury vinyl tiles tend to have lower durability and shorter useful lifespan.
+However, with the proper maintenance, LVP flooring can last for years.
+Regular cleaning, spill prevention, scratch protection, and moisture management all can maintain and extend the quality of LVP flooring.